-Lectio: Read the Gospel text from John 14:1-12 Pause and ponder.
+Lectio: Read the Gospel text from John 14:1-12

 Meditatio: Some background to the text so that we can better respond to it.
 If, on a first reading of this Gospel, your response is: "Isn't it beautiful?" - read it again.